Arikshtein/InterviewAssistant/Readme.md

 * `+` to increase the portion of the "GPT Suggestion" container and `-` to decrease it
 * Use `Ctrl +` and `Ctrl -` (system default) to increase / decrease the font size of your terminal

+## Known issues

+Among many, the most irritating one is that the app doesn't shut down gracefully (even under keyboard interrupt).
+Please remember to close the terminal window after done to avoid

+## Data usage

+The application doesn't collect any data at all, apart from what you send to OpenAI if you choose to use their models.
+I am a strong privacy advocate and initially I was not even considering OpenAI integration.

 ## Roadmap

 If the project gets reasonable popularity, I'm aiming to add several features including